chanzuckerberg/cellxgene/README.md

 ## core team

+The current core team:

 - Colin Megill, frontend & product design
-- Charlotte Weaver, software engineer
 - Bruce Martin, software engineer
 - Sidney Bell, computational biologist
-- Justin Kiggins, product manager
 - Lia Prins, designer
+- Severiano Badajoz, software engineer

+We would also like to gratefully acknowledge contributions from past core team members:

+- Charlotte Weaver, software engineer

 ## where we are going